konveyor/kai/docs/llm_selection.md

 export KAI_LLM_PARAMS='{"model": "gemini-2.5-pro", "model_provider": "openai", }'
 ```

-- Update your OpenAI API Key
+> [!NOTE]
-- Update the model you wish to use
+> Update your OpenAI API Key to your key and the model to the one you wish to use.

 ### Solution Server Ollama